Inui-senpai/DDLCModTemplate2.0/README.md

 4. Special Poems (The random poems in DDLC that appear in Act 2) <u>[now improved!]</u>.

 ### Getting Started
+1. Download the latest version of Ren'Py from [Ren'Py.org](https://www.renpy.org/latest.html).
+2. Download the PC version of DDLC from [DDLC.moe](https://ddlc.moe/).
+3. Download the latest version of the DDLC Mod Template from the [Releases](https://github.com/Bronya-Rand/DDLCModTemplate2.0/releases).
+4. Run/Extract Ren'Py to a folder of your choice.
+> [!WARNING]
+> Do not extract Ren'Py to a cloud storage folder (e.g. Google Drive, OneDrive, etc.) as it will cause issues when testing your mod in the Ren'Py Launcher.
+5. Create a new folder in the `renpy-8.X.X-sdk` folder and extract the DDLC Mod Template ZIP file into that folder.
+6. Open `DDLC-1.1.1-pc.zip` and extract the following RPA files into the `game` folder of the DDLC Mod Template:
+   - `audio.rpa`
+   - `fonts.rpa`
+   - `images.rpa`
+7. Open the Ren'Py Launcher and select the DDLC Mod Template project.

-Follow the steps listed [here](https://github.com/Bronya-Rand/DDLCModTemplate2.0/wiki/Installing-the-Mod-Template) in order to install the mod template.
+8. Click on _Launch Project_ to start the mod template.

+### Building
-> Once you finished writing your script, select _Build Distributions_.
-Uncheck all the options and check only the version of Ren'Py's "DDLC Compliant Mod" Option (`Ren'Py X DDLC Compliant Mod`) i.e. 'Ren'Py 7 DDLC Compliant Mod' for Ren'Py 7 and click <u>Build</u>.
+Once you finished making your mod, go back to the Ren'Py Launcher and click on _Build Distributions_.
+Uncheck all the options and check only **Ren'Py 8 DDLC Compliant Mod**, then click <u>Build</u>.
 This will create a cross-platform mod package ZIP file with your mod files.

-- Ren'Py 6 Mods are classified with the `-Mod` ending in the ZIP filename.
-- Ren'Py 7 Mods are classified with the `-Renpy7Mod` ending in the ZIP filename.
+> [!NOTE]
-- Ren'Py 8 Mods are classified with the `-Renpy8-DDLCMod` ending in the ZIP filename.
+> Ren'Py 8 Mods are classified with the `-Renpy8-DDLCMod` ending in the ZIP filename.

 ### Getting Started For Android Porting/Modding